markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
 Updated 11th April 2021 - "Putting working software in the hands of users changes your project completely - in a good way."

-Updated 10th April 2021 - "How are you gonna keep them down on the farm once they've seen the early demo of your document managment system."
+Updated 10th April 2021 - "How are you gonna keep them down on the farm once they've seen the early demo of your document management system."

-Updated 9th April 2021 - "Added two of the three main reasons for working software, liquidized a metaphor"
+Updated 9th April 2021 - "Added two of the three main reasons for working software, liquidised a metaphor"

 Updated 6th April 2021 - "Working software"